qeni/podcaster/README.md

 Config file
 =====================
-Config file should be in ~/.config/podcaster/config.
+Config file should be in ~/.config/podcaster/config.ini.
-It has only 3 lines:

-➣ e-mail - e-mail address of your YouTube account, needed only for private playlists

-➣ link - link to video/playlists you want to download

-➣ path - where you want to save files (absolute path)

 Installing